noahehall/theBookOfNoah/databases/mysql_new.md

   describe TABLENAM COLUMNAME -- specific column describe TABLENAME 'COLNAME%' -- columns matching wildcard

+  -- retrieve all variables
+  show variables\G;
+  -- retrieve character sets
+  show character set like 'this%';
+  show character set where charset = 'cp932';

   -- see all indexes on a table
   show indexes from tABLENAME;